faye webster is the alt-folk standout on atlanta's awful records

 Based on an overwhelming amount of anecdotal evidence I agree completely.
 What kind of stuff did you grow up listening to?

 My first memory of actually listening to music is Asleep at the Wheel.
-They're this old country western swing band, and they're still my favourite.
+They're this old country western swing band, and they're still my favorite.
 I saw them last week!
 My first concert was Alison Krauss, who I still love.
 So early on, a lot of western swing, soft folk music.
 When I started going to middle school, that's when I started listening to rap, which was very different for me.
 I probably would have never gotten into rap if I didn't live in Atlanta, go to the school that I went to, and hung out with the people I did.

 Let's talk about your time at Belmont.